deybedanta/Realme-UI-Debloater-MAX/README.md

 ## Features

-- One Click Debloat or Revert
+- One-click debloat or revert
 - No previous technical knowledge required
 - Supports Windows, MacOS, Linux (for BSD, use Karthik's debloater; I don't know how to code for BSD.)
 - `adb` binaries included* so saves time